briscula/drywall-angular/README.md

 Live Demos
 ------------

-We do not have any live demos of Drywall Angular, but you can see the demos of the original Drywall project by jedireza below:
+We do not have any live demos of Drywall Angular, but you can see the demos of the original [Drywall by jedireza](https://github.com/jedireza/drywall) below:

 | Platform                       | Username | Password |
 | ------------------------------ | -------- | -------- |